Table of Contents

 What is diaper rash?

 Diaper rash is redness and rash on a baby’s bottom or genital area.
-Diaper rash can be caused by wet diapers that are not changed quickly enough.
-Normally, diaper rash can be treated easily and at home.
+It is a very common rash.
+Most babies will get it from time to time.
+Normally, diaper rash can be treated easily at home.

-Diaper rash usually causes mild redness and scaling where the diaper touches your baby’s skin.
-In bad cases, the rash can cause pimples, blisters and other sores on your baby’s buttocks, thighs or genital area.
+In bad cases, the rash can cause pimples, blisters, or other sores on your baby’s diaper area.
 If the rash gets infected, it may become bright red and the skin may get swollen.
 Small red patches or spots may spread beyond the main part of the rash, even outside the diaper area.

 What causes diaper rash?